 List Price: $16.95

-Bill Porter (also known by his translation name, Red Pine) was born in Los Angeles in 1943 and attended graduate school at Columbia University.
+Red Pine (Bill Porter) was born in Los Angeles in 1943 and attended graduate school at Columbia University.
 An acclaimed translator, his published works include three major Buddhist texts: The Platform Sutra, The Diamond Sutra, and The Heart Sutra.
 He is also the author of Zen Baggage, Road to Heaven: Encounters with Chinese Hermits.
-He has lived in Taiwan and Hong Kong, and has traveled extensively in China, visiting Zen temples and seeking out hermits.
+Red Pine has lived in Taiwan and Hong Kong, and has traveled extensively in China, visiting Zen temples and seeking out hermits.
 He lives in Port Townsend, Washington.